 Facing unique conditions?
 Change the oil more often.

 On the opposite end of the spectrum, some conditions mean you’ll be changing your oil more often.
-Some environments put added stress on your drive system.
+Some environments put added stress on gear reduction systems.
 These conditions mean that the oil is doing more work, and thus needing more frequent changes.

 Unique conditions come down to two things – intense temperatures or contamination.
 On the heat side of things, sustained temperatures near 200 degrees for extended periods will put more strain on your oil.

 Similarly, heavy intermittent loads require an increase in oil-change frequency.
 The changes in load cause your gears and oil to heat up and then quickly cool down.
 The swings in temperature are similar to driving in stop-and-go traffic.
 It will wear the oil down faster than usual.

 Contamination can come from several sources.
 Not considered often, contaminants will arise during break-in and wear of the internal gearing.
 Magnetic drain plugs are essential components, protecting the gears and also prolonging the life of the oil by collecting stray metal that circulates within the reducer.

 Extremely dusty or dirty environments are typical examples of where contamination can originate.
 Humid environments, or applications that see wide temperature swings, can cause condensation inside of your gear reducer, adding water to the oil.
 Any contamination will decrease the effectiveness of your oil.
 It’s important to check the quality regularly and change the oil if it’s contaminated.

 What happens if I don’t change the oil regularly?

 We’ve established that there are regular maintenance schedules for oil changes and even special considerations.
 But what happens if you don’t follow the recommendations?